bruno-lang/bruno-lang.github.io/glossary/index.md

 modules can effectivly extend the concepts of an extended module without the need of re-building it.
 The more concepts are extendable by pure addition external to the extended module the more modular is such a modularisation.
-It becomes operative when any additon that could be made within a module can likewise be done on the outside.
+It becomes operative when any additon (intended to be possible) that  could be made within a module can likewise be done on the outside.